Skip to content

 This is also another myth.
 Finasteride in no way causes cancer.
 Instead, studies have found that long-term use of Finasteride may reduce the chances of (prostate) cancer ever appearing.

-A seven years study that included 18,880 men over 55 discovered that patients who took Finasteride for seven years were less likely to develop prostate cancer.
+A seven-year study has deduced that 13 935 of 18 880 men who took Finasteride continuously were less likely to develop prostate cancer.

-And lastly, this is our final side effect that commonly raises many questions and is also not a myth.
-And just like other side effects, studies made to determine its rate have discovered that reduction in sperm number (that can go back up after a patient stops using Finasteride) is also connected to an external factor: Secondary diseases.
+Lastly, this is our final side effect, which is also not a myth.
+Just like other side effects, studies made to determine its rate have discovered that reduction in sperm number (that can go back up after a patient stops using Finasteride) is also connected to an external factor: Secondary diseases. 👈

-💡 As a result, researchers have concluded that reduction in sperm number is possible at a low rate if Finasteride is approached without caution.
-That is why, once again, it is always best to consult your doctor about using it and your existing conditions that may trigger a side effect (that Finasteride would not show on its own).
+💡 As a result, researchers have concluded that a reduction in sperm number is possible at a low rate if Finasteride is approached without caution.
+That is why, once again, it is always best to consult your doctor about using it and your conditions that may trigger a side effect (which Finasteride would not cause alone).

 In conclusion, the side effects of Finasteride are rare.
-And if they appear, it is due to an external factor such as the placebo effect or a secondary disease.
+Even if they appear, it is due to an external factor such as the nocebo effect or a secondary disease.
 Yet, they still hold a possibility of containing persisting sexual effects.

 So, the question is: are they reversible?